 - Improving productivity

-The more relationships your top reps are able to build, the further behind they’ll fall on email.
+The more relationships your top sales reps are able to build, the further behind they’ll fall on email.
 The more time they spend nurturing and guiding low-funnel prospects, the less time they’re able to spend networking.
 Not to mention, there are so many technologies and tools that it’s difficult to pinpoint what’s “right.”

 The solution, however, goes back to the basics.
 Before committing to any new processes or software, sales leaders must take a step back to start with the following framework that will help guide them to sales team success.